jonlighthall/hello/readme.md

 `./f.exe`

-The phython script does not need to be compiled and is executed with one of the following commands.
+The phython script is executed with either one of the following commands.
 `./hello.py`
 `python hello.py`

+The bash script is executed with either one of the following commands.
+`./hello.sh`
+`bash hello.sh`